sitthykun/smilegitremote/README.md

 To avoid various external software installations such as Redis, RDMS, NoSQL, all the permanent and temporary data is using a file for storage.
 Additionally, among of those files are json and plain text.

+## Version 0.3.0
+On pull request, this function allows checkout any available branch instead of the default git_branch's setting value in project.json.
+And
+Implement a plug feature via reading file which stored in the plugin directory.
+The batch command inside the plugin file execution is lower priority than the trigger.

 ## Version 0.2.0
 The trigger is implemented with two events are the before and after.
 - before: contains a list of commands